cloudyON/PythonExternalLibrary/README.md

 * ©copyright by cloudy

 * This pakeage is protected by MIT LICENSE
+* Commercial purposes that violate the above
-* Not for commercial use.
+*
-### If it is judged for commercial purposes in the above items
+### If it is judged for commercial purposes in the under items
    * Commercial purposes without a source
    * When using for textbooks or projects without a source